Skip to main content

 Ticks are parasitic arachnids, that range in size from 3mm to 11mm depending on life stage, sex, and their fullness.
 These parasites attach themselves to animals and humans and feed off blood by digging into the skin with their specialised mouthparts.

-They find their unfortunate hosts by ‘questing’.
-This means clinging to long grasses and foliage and waiting to cling to a host that brushes past.
+Ticks find their unfortunate hosts by ‘questing’.
+This means clinging to long grasses and waiting for a host to brush past.
 Once on the host, ticks will crawl around and find a suitable place to begin feeding.

 Tick bites can lead to infection, tick bite abscesses and the potential for tick-borne disease.
-Ticks can carry pathogens (such as Lyme Disease) in their salvia.
-When they bite the host there is a risk of these diseases being passed on.
+Ticks can carry pathogens in their salvia so their bite can pass these on.
+In general the longer the tick is attached to a host, the higher the risk of infection.

 Where are Ticks found?